seanbreckenridge/calc_ans/README.md

 ### Precision

-This does not use any special integer/float to manage precision, so you get the default `2^63` precision for integers, and `IEEE 754` (64 bits) for floats.
+This does not use any special integer/float to manage precision, so you get the default `2^63` size for integers, and `IEEE 754` (64 bits) for floats.
 Don't use this for especially large numbers or calculations which require a lot of precision.

 ### About